Hey, my name is Frankie and I am an addict.

 Which is why I quit using drugs.

+I love laughing.
 I love addicts.
-I love obsessive people, I love people who can not help but push the red button.
-I love reformed bad girls/boys and I love people who can laugh at their own mistakes and the tricks their mind plays on them.
+I love laughing at/with addicts.
+I love obsessive people.
+I love people who can not help but push the red button.
+I love reformed terrible people.
+And I love people who can laugh at their own mistakes and find joy in their tragedies.

 In my time clean I have had an incredible career as a photographer, fell in love with The One, broke up with him, moved, met my birth parents, experienced some major deaths, accidentally hitchhiked in Florida with this guy